World Champion Freediver

 Vice-Champion in DYN and dynb

 Mihail began his freediving journey six years ago, but only started competing in 2018.
 Since then, he has competed fiercely in DYN and DYNB disciplines, winning titles at both the AIDA and CMAS Russian Freediving Championships, the CMAS European Championships, and the Russian National Indoor Championships.
-He is also the 2021 CMAS World Vice-Champion in both DYN and DYNB and holds the AIDA Russian national record of 253m (830ft) in DYNB.

 As a teenager, Rami competed in different martial arts disciplines and made his professional career as an MMA fighter at the years of 18.
 Ten years later, in 2019, he decided to change sport when he found a passion for freediving - especially in pool disciplines.